laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 java -jar PSP27-Eriantys-1.0.jar client cli java -jar PSP27-Eriantys-1.0.jar client gui
 ```
-where `${port number}` indicates a custom port number instead of the default one, which is 6556.
+Where `${port number}` indicates a custom port number instead of the default one, which is 6556.
 A couple of help commands are also present:
 ```shell
 java -jar PSP27-Eriantys-1.0.jar help